RCODI/visual-data/README.md

     ```

     This is the value which is exposed outside of the module, being sent to the script which is using the module.

+    # Code and Descriptions written by Jia Lin Cheoh